cyrilondon/rover-project/README.md

 		this.updateRover(rover);
 	}
  ```

+##### Domain Entities

+In `Domain Driven Architecture`, we design a domain concept as an `Entity` when we care about its **individuality**, when distinguishing it from all other objects in a system is a mandatory constraint.

+An `Entity` is a unique thing and is capable of being changed continuously over a long period of time.

+Evidently, we can immediately identify a [Rover](src/main/java/com/game/domain/model/entity/Rover.java) as a `Domain Entity` in our application.
+We do not want to confuse a Rover with another one and we want to keep track of all its moves over the time.

+Concerning the Plateau, things become a little bit more interesting.
+If we had stuck to the requirements, then only one Plateau would have been necessary and thus we would not necessarily model it as an Entity.
+However, as we have decided that moving rovers over multiple Plateau at the same time was allowed, we have no choice but to model our [Plateau](src/main/java/com/game/domain/model/entity/Rover.java) as entity as well..

 ### Hexagonal Architecture

 <img src="src/main/resources/Rover_hexagonal.png" />

-The principles of the Hexagonal Architecture have been presented by its author Alistair CockBurn in his original
+The principles of the `Hexagonal Architecture` have been presented by its author Alistair CockBurn in his original
 paper, [https://alistair.cockburn.us/hexagonal-architecture/](https://alistair.cockburn.us/hexagonal-architecture/).

-The main goal of this architecture is to isolate, as much as possible, the domain model we have just built.
+The main goal of this architecture is to isolate, as much as possible, the `Domain Model` we have just built.
 Technically the model is isolated from the outside world by the so-called `Ports` and `Adapters`.

 On the left side of the hexagon, you can find the `Primary Adapters` which are used by the external clients who want to interact with the application.
 These adapters should not depend directly on the model various implementations but rather on a `Port`, some kind of **facade interface** which hides the model details from the clients.

 In our case, the `In Adapter` (another way to design a `Primary Adapter`) is represented by the file adapter
-[GameFileAdapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) (pink box) which interacts with the application through its port interface [GameService](src/main/java/com/game/domain/application/GameService.java) (green circle) by sending some [DomainCommand](src/main/java/com/game/domain/application/application/DomainCommand.java) instructions.
+[GameFileAdapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) (pink box) which interacts with the application through its port interface [GameService](src/main/java/com/game/domain/application/GameService.java) (green circle) by sending some [ApplicationCommand](src/main/java/com/game/domain/application/command/ApplicationCommand.java) instructions.

 ```java